 The Control menu can also be use to make more professional settings, like gimbal pitch speed and smoothness, and recalibrate the gimbal.

-Gimbal calibration can be used if you experience any pitching issues with Mavic Mini.
+Gimbal calibration can be used if you experience any pitching issues with Mavic Mini or Mavic Air 2.

 Finally, you can use this menu to set the control stick mode for your remote controller (Mode 1, 2, or 3).
 Doing so changes the way your aircraft responds to the movement of the control sticks.
 If you are experiencing issues controlling the aircraft, you can also recalibrate the remote controller via this menu.

-Tap the Camera menu to make advanced, professional settings to your Mavic Mini’s camera.
+Tap the Camera menu to make advanced, professional settings to your drone’s camera.
 You can set parameters such as the image size (4:3 or 16:9) or format your SD card.
 We recommend using a 4:3 size when shooting to give you more room to work with in post-editing.

 Advanced Shooting Settings